rjshap/AutoSharesAPI/web-api/introduction.md

 #### Access Agreements

-All users on the system must sign access agreements.
+All users on the system must sign access agreements for market data.
 This GET endpoint enables you to fetch the list of all outstanding agreements that must be signed by the user.

 #### The Flow